raspberrypilearning/ai-images-on-pi/en/step_1.md

 Welcome to the exciting world of AI image generation!

-By following these steps, you will install a Stable Diffusion XL image generation model locally on your Raspberry Pi, to create amazing images of anything you can imagine!
+By following these steps, you will install a Stable Diffusion XL image generation model locally on your Raspberry Pi.
+This will let you create amazing images of anything you can imagine!

 ### You will need:
-- A Raspberry Pi 4 or 5 with a micro SD card of **at least** 32Gb storage.
+- A Raspberry Pi 4 or 5 with a micro SD card with **at least** 32GB storage
-- Access to an internet connection for the Raspberry Pi.
+- Access to an internet connection for the Raspberry Pi

 --- /collapse ---